+No one wants to find a bug in their home.
+It's not the most fun thing to look over and see a spider or ant watching your shows with you.
+But there are some pests you really do not want to find in the safe space of your house, and one of those is a tick.
 Despite their tiny size, ticks can be a serious nuisance.
 Their bites result in discomfort and irritation, but ticks can also potentially transmit serious diseases to both animals and humans.
-That's why it's important to know how to identify ticks and prevent them from getting into your home.
+That's why it's important to know how to identify ticks, prevent them from getting into your home and understand how to get rid of them if they do make it into your house.
 Read on for advice from the pros at MosquitoNix® in our Pest Library.

-Ticks are quite small compared to other common bugs.
+Ticks are quite small compared to other common bugs, which causes problems.
 At their largest, they are often no larger than 1 centimeter long, and tick larvae can be less than 1 millimeter in size.
-That makes them hard to spot before they're on you.
-Ticks can also vary in color according to their species; the most common types of ticks in the U.S. are typically dark brown or reddish.
+That makes them hard to spot before they're on you and still hard to see if they do manage to latch on to a human or pet.
+Ticks can also vary in color according to their species, but the most common types of ticks in the U.S. are typically dark brown or reddish.
 After a blood meal, a tick will become engorged and the body will take on a grey color.

-During this time, a tick that is carrying a disease can transmit it to the host animal.
-The most common disease transmitted by ticks is Lyme disease.
 Ticks cannot fly or jump, but they sense potential hosts through body heat, body odor, breath, vibrations, moisture and shadows.
 They wait along pathways, gripping vegetation with their hindmost legs with the front legs outreached.
 Once a potential host comes near, they simply climb aboard and look for a good area of skin on which to feed.
+It can be that simple and easy for a tick to grab ahold of you, which is why knowing how to get them out of your house-and keep them out-is important for every person to understand.

 Breeding Habits

-Females ticks lay eggs after they've fully matured to adulthood, which takes about two years.
+Female ticks lay eggs after they've fully matured to adulthood, which takes about two years, depending on the species.
 They don't lay eggs on their hosts, as they need to detach in order to mate, but they'll lay them anywhere else, including in your carpets, clothes or furnishings.
-One female can lay thousands of eggs, and upon hatching ticks require a blood meal to survive through each of their stages: larva, nymph and adult.
+One female can lay thousands of eggs, and upon hatching, ticks require a blood meal to survive through each of their stages: which are larva, nymph and adult.
 At the larva stage, ticks have six legs, but they develop eight legs by adulthood.
 Ticks generally prefer a new host for each meal, and many perish without completing the lifecycle because they cannot find a host.
-A successful tick has a full lifecycle of about three years.
+A successful tick has a full lifecycle of about three years, but each species has a different life cycle, and that also varies depending on whether the tick is a male or a female.

 Geography